ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 generator.run(prompt="What's the official language of France?")
 # returns {"replies": ['The official language of France is French.']}
 ```
-You can select your favourite OpenAI model by specifying a `model_name` at initialization, for example `gpt-4`.
-It also supports specifying an `api_base_url`, for private deployments, a `streaming_callback` if you want to see the output generated live in the terminal, and optional `kwargs` to let you pass whatever other parameter the model understands, such as the number of answers (`n`), the temperature (`temperature`), etc.
+You can select your favorite OpenAI model by specifying a `model_name` at initialization, for example, `gpt-4`.
+It also supports setting an `api_base_url` for private deployments, a `streaming_callback` if you want to see the output generated live in the terminal, and optional `kwargs` to let you pass whatever other parameter the model understands, such as the number of answers (`n`), the temperature (`temperature`), etc.

-Note that in this case we're passing the API key to the component's constructor.
-This is unnecessary: `GPTGenerator` is able to read the value from the `OPENAI_API_KEY` environment veriable, and also from the `api_key` module variable of [`openai`'s SDK](https://github.com/openai/openai-python#usage).
+Note that in this case, we're passing the API key to the component's constructor.
+This is unnecessary: `GPTGenerator` can read the value from the `OPENAI_API_KEY` environment variable and also from the `api_key` module variable of [`openai`'s SDK](https://github.com/openai/openai-python#usage).

-Right now Haystack supports HuggingFace models through the [`HuggingFaceLocalGenerator`](https://github.com/deepset-ai/haystack/blob/f76fc04ed05df7b941c658ba85adbf1f87723153/haystack/preview/components/generators/hugging_face/hugging_face_local.py#L65) component, and many more LLMs are coming soon.
+Right now, Haystack supports HuggingFace models through the [`HuggingFaceLocalGenerator`](https://github.com/deepset-ai/haystack/blob/f76fc04ed05df7b941c658ba85adbf1f87723153/haystack/preview/components/generators/hugging_face/hugging_face_local.py#L65) component, and many more LLMs are coming soon.

 # PromptBuilder: structured prompts from templates

-Let's imagine that our LLM-powered chatbot comes also with a set of pre-defined questions that the user can just select instead of typing in full.
-For example, instead of asking them to type `What's the official language of France?`, we let them select `Tell me the official languages` from a list, and they simply need to type "France" (or "Wakanda", for a change - our chatbot needs some challenges too).
+Let's imagine that our LLM-powered chatbot also comes with some pre-defined questions that the user can select instead of typing in full.
+For example, instead of asking them to type `What's the official language of France?`, we let them select `Tell me the official languages` from a list, and they simply need to type "France" (or "Wakanda" for a change - our chatbot needs some challenges too).

-In this scenario we have two pieces of the prompt: a variable (the country name, like "France") and a prompt template, which in this case is `"What's the official language of {{ country }}?"`
+In this scenario, we have two pieces of the prompt: a variable (the country name, like "France") and a prompt template, which in this case is `"What's the official language of {{ country }}?"`

-Haystack offers a component that is able to render variables into prompt templates: it's called [`PromptBuilder`](https://github.com/deepset-ai/haystack/blob/main/haystack/preview/components/builders/prompt_builder.py).
+Haystack offers a component that can render variables into prompt templates: it's called [`PromptBuilder`](https://github.com/deepset-ai/haystack/blob/main/haystack/preview/components/builders/prompt_builder.py).
 As the generators we've seen before, also `PromptBuilder` is nearly trivial to initialize and use.

 ```python
 from haystack.preview.components.builders.prompt_builder import PromptBuilder